wzhu816/wzhupersonalwebsite/content/blog/foundational-finance/index.md

 ---
 ## 2. Bonds 💵

 Bonds are technically a form of "IOU" (I Owe You), a loan from you to a company or government under a contract of promising to repay the money with interest by a certain date.
-There are two general types of bonds, a pure discount (or zero-coupon) bonds and coupon bonds.
+There are two general types of bonds, pure discount (or zero-coupon) bonds and coupon bonds.

 + **Zero coupon bonds** are bonds that do not pay interest during the life of the bonds, and the investors receive the face value of the bonds when they mature.
 + **Coupon bonds** are type of bonds that include attached coupons and pay periodic interest payments (typically semi-annual payments) during their lifetime and their par values at maturity.

-Yield to maturity (YTM) is the total return anticipated on a bond if held until it matures[^ytm].
+Yield to maturity (YTM) is the total return anticipated on a bond if is held until it matures[^ytm].

 **Q6.
 What is the yield to maturity (YTM) of a zero coupon bond with a face value of $1,000, current price of $800 and maturity of 7 years?
 Recall that the compounding interval is 6 months and the YTM, like all interest rates, is reported on an annualized basis.** (Allow two decimals in the percentage but do not enter the % sign.)